 Retirement can be scary.
 It’s very common for our clients to be concerned about the longevity of their portfolios.

 Taking a holistic view of your entire portfolio will allow you to map out a long-term plan that will positively impact the length and quality of your retirement.
 By forecasting and planning ahead for withdrawal order, RMDs, and tax implications 20 years in the future, you will be able to make more informed decisions about what to do now.

-To this end, Personal Capital recently introduced “Retirement Paycheck”, a new brand feature available to our wealth management clients.
-Retirement Paycheck was specifically designed to give you clarity into where your income will come from in retirement, which accounts you should use to provide your annual retirement income, and in what order.
+To this end, Personal Capital recently introduced “Smart Withdrawal”, a new brand feature available to our wealth management clients.
+Smart Withdrawal was specifically designed to give you clarity into where your income will come from in retirement, which accounts you should use to provide your annual retirement income, and in what order.
 No more guessing about whether you should take money from your tax-deferred, taxable, or tax-free account — based on your age, tax status, and overall account mix, we’ll tell you exactly which accounts to draw from each year in retirement.

-To learn more about Retirement Paycheck, contact a financial advisor.
+To learn more about Smart Withdrawal, contact a financial advisor.